JohnKCabbage/Hansa-and-Hudson/README.md

-# Defense Market Signal Brief (2-Minute Portfolio Build)
+# Defense Market Signal Brief

 This is a fast, professional, defense-analytics-adjacent project you can ship to GitHub.